Cmorgan21/notenet/README.md

 - [Stack Overflow](https://stackoverflow.com/) - For troubleshooting and FAQ.
 - [W3Schools](https://www.w3schools.com/) - Online Web Tutorials.
 - [YouTube](https://www.youtube.com) - Extensive in-depth tutorials for React and Django Rest to reiterate the principles and using both languages together.
+- [Map function error](https://stackoverflow.com/questions/30803168/data-map-is-not-a-function) for the understanding of the .map function error

 ## Acknowledgments